apache/geode-site/README.md

 - If the site does not update in 5-10 minutes, __push a new commit by adding or subtracting a blank line in the top-level `index.html` file.__ This usually does the trick.

 - Check your commit of the __asf-site__ branch.
 The site's deployable files are at the top level, rooted at {geode-site}/index.html.
 Make sure that directories such as `{geode-site}/docs` and `{geode-site}/releases` contain the latest versions of `index.html` and the docs.

+- DO NOT commit the {geode-site}/build directory.
+This is the place where files compiled on the __master__ branch are placed, then retrieved after the switch to the __asf-site__ branch.
+It must be freshly generated with each iteration, not saved to the repo.

 For further assistance, you can